-- (a) A permit application for (1) a new minor source, (2) an existing minor source that has not been issued an initial permit, (3) the renewal of an existing minor source permit, (4) a voluntarily accepted emission limitation or standard, (5) a significant permit revision to a minor source permit, or (6) a minor permit revision to a minor source permit shall contain the following information: - (1) Identifying information, including but not limited to company name and address (and plant name and address, if different from the company name), owner or operator's name and agent, email address, telephone number and name(s) of plant site manager/contact with associated email addresses and telephone numbers. - (2) A description of the source's processes and products using the North American Industrial Classification System (NAICS); - (3) The following emissions-related information: - (A) The potential to emit of all regulated air pollutants emitted from each emission unit. - (B) Identification and description, including but not limited to manufacturer, model, rating and serial number of each emission unit in sufficient detail to establish the applicable requirements; - (C) The following information, to the extent it is needed to determine or regulate emissions: fuels, fuel use, raw materials, material usage rates, production rates, and operating schedules; - (D) Identification and description of air pollution control equipment and compliance monitoring devices or activities, including design specifications;
+- (a) Identifying information that includes, but is not limited to: - (1) The company name and address (and the source name and address, if different). - (2) The owner's and Responsible Official's name, email address, telephone number and the name(s) of plant site manager/contact with associated email addresses and telephone numbers. - (3) A declaration signed by the Responsible Official under penalty of perjury stating that, the statements and information in the application are true, accurate, and complete.
+Signature of the declaration statement shall subject the Responsible Official to liability for perjury under NRS 199.145. - (b) Identifying information that includes, but is not limited to: - (1) A description of the source's processes and products using the North American Industrial Classification System (NAICS). - (2) The following emissions-related information: - (A) The potential to emit of all regulated air pollutants emitted from each emission unit and activity, including fugitive emissions. - (B) Identification and description, including but not limited to manufacturer, model, rating and serial number of each emission unit in sufficient detail to establish the applicable requirements. - (C) The following information, to the extent it is needed to determine or regulate emissions: fuels, fuel use, raw materials, material usage rates, production rates, and operating schedules.

-- (E) Any limitations on source operation affecting emissions or on any work practice standards affecting emissions; - (F) Other information required by any applicable requirement; - (G) The calculations on which the information in paragraphs (A) through (F) is based; and - (4) A justification for any exemption sought from any otherwise applicable requirement; - (5) A certification signed by the responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the application are true, accurate, and complete.
-Signature of the certification statement shall subject the applicant to liability under Nevada state laws forbidding false or misleading statements; - (6) For a new or modified source, a schedule of construction, if applicable; - (7) A list of emission limitations and other requirements applicable to the source; and - (8) A list of emission units or activities claimed as exempt under 12.1.2(c). - (b) In addition to the information required by paragraph (a), if the application is for a new minor source that will have a potential to emit that is significant for any regulated air pollutant, a demonstration of RACT for the affected pollutant shall be proposed and shall include the methodology by which RACT was determined and how compliance with RACT will be demonstrated. - (c) In addition to the information required by paragraph (a), if the application is for a modification to an existing minor source and requires a minor source significant permit revision pursuant to Section 12.1.6(a)(7), the application shall contain the following: - (1) A description and quantification of the increase in the potential to emit resulting from the modification; - (2) A description and quantification of actual emissions of all regulated air pollutants before and after the modification; - (3) A proposed RACT for each affected pollutant, the methodology by which RACT was determined and how compliance with RACT is to be demonstrated, including material usage limits, performance testing, or continuous emissions monitoring, if applicable; and
+- (D) Identification and description of air pollution control equipment and compliance monitoring devices or activities, including design specifications. - (E) Any limitations on source operation affecting emissions or on any work practice standards affecting emissions. - (F) Other information required by any applicable requirement. - (G) The calculations on which the information in Sections 12.1.3.6(b)(2)(A) through (F) is based. - (H) A justification for any exemption sought from any otherwise applicable requirement. - (3) For a new or modified source, a schedule of construction, if applicable. - (4) A list of emission limitations and other requirements applicable to the source. - (5) A list of emission units or activities claimed as exempt under 12.1.2(b). - (c) In addition to the information required by Section 12.1.3.6(a), the following information is required as applicable where the application proposes the following: - (1) A new minor source that will have a potential to emit that is significant for any regulated air pollutant shall include a demonstration of RACT for the affected pollutant shall be proposed and shall include the methodology by which RACT was determined and how compliance with RACT will be demonstrated. - (2) A modification to an existing minor source that requires a significant permit revision pursuant to Section 12.1.6(a)(7) shall contain the following: - (A) A description and quantification of the increase in the potential to emit resulting from the modification. - (B) A proposed RACT for each affected pollutant, the methodology by which RACT was determined and how compliance with RACT is to be demonstrated, including material usage limits, performance testing, or continuous emissions monitoring, if applicable.